Chapter 14: Lookup Arguments

 Caulk (2022) asked a different question: what if the table is huge but you only perform a few lookups?
 Plookup’s prover work scales linearly with table size, making it impractical for tables of size $2^{30}$ or larger.

-Caulk+ refined this to $O(m^2)$ prover complexity, removing the $\log N$ term entirely.
-The table size effectively disappears from prover cost.
+Caulk+ refined this to $O(m^2)$ prover complexity, removing the $\log d$ term entirely.

 Halo2 Lookups